 Hunger and Weight Management

-With high-fat composition and thus high-calorie count, fortified with dietary fiber, avocado can help you feel full longer and lessen calorie intake during the day [1].
+According to a study in the National Library of Medicine, with a high-fat composition and thus a high-calorie count, fortified with dietary fiber, avocado can help you feel full longer and lessen calorie intake during the day [1].

-Participants who ate half a fresh avocado in one study recorded a 40% decreased desire to eat for hours afterward [2].
+Participants in one study published in Nutrition Journal who ate half a fresh avocado in one study recorded a 40% decreased desire to eat for hours afterward [2].

 Fiber is associated with weight loss and reduced blood sugar spikes, plus we know from studies on ketogenic diets that this combination of high-fat and high-fiber is powerfully satiating, which not only makes you less likely to overeat later in the day but also turns on your ability to burn your body's own fat for fuel."